ppy/osu-wiki/news/2020/2020-08-09-mappers-report-july.md

 May's contest concluded with 2 winners!
 Congratulations to both ::hypercyte::{ user=9155377 } who won both the community vote and "screening crew's favourite" categories, and to ::Acylica::{ user=1943309 } who was the community vote's runner-up!
 Further congratulations to ::hypercyte::{ user=9155377 } on being the first mapper to have won the MBC grand prize and earning the **Elite Mapper** title through the new Monthly Beatmapping Contests with an overall total of 7 points!

-As for June, we congratulate ::Kalibe::{ user=3376777 }, [xbopost](https://osu.ppy.sh/users/6842421) and ::Sylas::{ user=3906405 } on winning MBC for this month!
+As for June, we congratulate ::Kalibe::{ user=3376777 }, ::xbopost::{ user=6842421 } and ::Sylas::{ user=3906405 } on winning MBC for this month!
 There was a 3-way tie this time so there will be no runner-up for this month.
-The scores between their entries were so thin, with an amazing display of work from all three of them. ::Mao::{ user=2204515 } and [K4L1](https://osu.ppy.sh/users/11334594) also received honorable mentions for their creative entries which unfortunately did not score as high.
+The scores between their entries were so thin, with an amazing display of work from all three of them. ::Mao::{ user=2204515 } and ::K4L1::{ user=11334594 } also received honorable mentions for their creative entries which unfortunately did not score as high.

 View the latest information regarding MBC in the [wiki article](/wiki/Contests/Monthly_Beatmapping_Contest).